ashish-d/k2f-portal-pages/installation.md

 ### Installation

-We are reworking on Kandy Salesforce package due to recent changes in Salesforce system.
+Use this link [https://login.salesforce.com/packaging/installPackage.apexp?p0=04t28000000NAp5] to install Kandy package to your application.

 ##### Configure package